Q: What is Amazon GuardDuty?

 Q: I am a new user to Amazon GuardDuty, is GuardDuty for S3 protection enabled by default for my accounts?

 Yes.
 Any new accounts that enable GuardDuty via the console or API will also have GuardDuty for S3 protection turned on by default.
 New GuardDuty accounts that are created by using the Amazon Organizations "auto-enable" feature, will not have GuardDuty for S3 protection turned on by default unless "auto-enable for S3" is turned on.

 Q: Can I enable GuardDuty for S3 protection only, without enabling the full GuardDuty service (VPC Flow Logs, DNS query logs and CloudTrail Management Events)?

 The Amazon GuardDuty service must be enabled for GuardDuty for S3 protection to also be available.
 Current GuardDuty accounts have the option to enable GuardDuty for S3 protection.
 New GuardDuty accounts will get GuardDuty for S3 protection by default once the GuardDuty service is enabled.

 Q: Does GuardDuty monitor all buckets in my account for S3 protection?

 Yes.
 GuardDuty for S3 protection by default monitors all S3 buckets in your environment.

-Q: Do I need to turn on AWS CloudTrail S3 Data Event logging for GuardDuty for S3 protection?
+Q: Do I need to turn on Amazon CloudTrail S3 Data Event logging for GuardDuty for S3 protection?